aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-worksheet-to-json/_index.md

 The **ConvertWorksheetToJson** endpoint reads a spreadsheet file from the local file system, extracts the specified worksheet, and returns its content as a JSON file.
 The conversion is performed entirely on Aspose.Cells Cloud servers, so no intermediate upload or storage is required.
 It supports password‑protected workbooks, custom font locations, and regional settings, delivering a fast, cloud‑native solution for exporting worksheet data to JSON for downstream processing.

-**Prerequisites**

-- A valid Aspose.Cells Cloud access token (see the authentication guide).
-- The appropriate Aspose.Cells Cloud SDK installed for your development language, or the ability to issue raw HTTP requests.
-- The source workbook must be in a supported format (e.g., XLS, XLSX, CSV).

 ## **Convert Worksheet To JSON API**